 - You can also style this into a faux hawk for an even edgier look.

-"My favorite pixie style is when there are no hard lines around the edges of the hair cut but it’s layered and tapered well to fit the head shape," says Sultan.
+"My favorite pixie style is when there are no hard lines around the edges of the haircut, but it’s layered and tapered well to fit the head shape," Sultan shares.
 Zoë Kravitz's baby bangs and super short sides fit the bill.

 - Use your fingers to brush your bangs forward.

-- Twisting a few small pieces for a more separated look.
+- Twist a few small pieces for a more separated look.